-We are a well-established multi-academy trust of 15 schools serving the communities of Bradford and Leeds.
-These consist of 9 secondary academies, 3 primaries, 2 all-through academies and a standalone sixth form academy.
-We have two schools in Liverpool and another in Manchester.
-Our mission is to lead educational improvement in the region through high performing academies which value diversity and maximise student achievement.
+We are a well-established school trust of 16 schools serving the communities of Bradford, Leeds, Liverpool and Manchester.
+These consist of 10 secondary academies, 3 primaries, 2 all-through academies and a standalone sixth form academy.
+Our mission is to lead educational improvement in the region through high performing academies which value diversity and maximise attainment.
 We ensure that Dixons students have high aspirations and our collective ambition brings about success.
 Students learn together in well-ordered and happy communities, from all cultures and backgrounds across the cities.

 - Dixons Music Primary opened as a Wave 2 Free School in August 2012 and is judged Outstanding by Ofsted.
 Its specialism is dedicated to using music education to raise standards of student achievement, self-discipline and oracy.